 , the 2003 anime adaptation of the manga by the same name

 , and quickly garnered a loyal fanbase.
-He's one of those guys that you just can't pigeonhole due to the diversity of his roles (though he tends to play blonds).
+He's one of those guys that you just can't pigeonhole due to the diversity of his roles (though he frequently gets cast as characters who happen to be blond).
 Also happens to be quite the professional singer and songwriter, with several anime songs under his belt as well as a few albums.

 Aside from inventing the Lucky Dance song for the English dub of Bleach

 (where he plays Ikkaku Madarame), he and FMA

 co-star Aaron Dismuke

 formed their own "fanbase incarnate" in the form of the Risembool Rangers, which occasionally follow them from con to con.
 Travis Willingham

 's Miniskirt Army is known to be their rival.
 He was seen enjoying Yu-Gi-Oh!
 The Abridged Series